 As I looked at my plastic grocery bag full of Galas, I grinned stupidly thinking about all the things I could make with them.
 I certainly never have this many on hand under normal circumstances!
 After filling a bowl on the table for the kids’ snacks, the first thing I made was applesauce.
 Slow Cooker Applesauce, to be exact.
 It doesn’t get any easier than that–which is good because I’ve never made applesauce before.
 The old “fix it and forget it” mentality is a wonderful thing when it comes to something like apples, which will fill your house with the most amazing aroma just in time for your arrival home from work.
 Ahhh… Cinnamon apple aromatherapy!

-The only mistake I made was a bit too much water in the beginning, which I strained out before mashing, serving spoon by serving spoon.
-I feared that I had lost a lot of flavor doing that, but once the applesauce cooled, it was perfect.
-Not too runny, flavored just right.
-YUM.
+The only mistake I made was using water the first time I made this, which I strained out before mashing, serving spoon by serving spoon.
+I’ve since learned that there’s no need for it; the apples cook down just fine on their own.
 I had high hopes for canning the extra sauce, but, believe it or not, a 4.5-quart capacity slow cooker full of apples ends up cooking down to nearly nothing.
 I had just shy of 1 quart of applesauce when all was said and done.
 I guess it’ll take a bit more effort than I put in to fill the pantry shelves.

 - 12 Gala apples (or as many as it takes to fill the slow cooker)